 We provide cleaning, caretaking and grounds maintenance services for the shared areas at many of our properties.
-Residents pay for these services through a weekly service charge.

-Shared areas are spaces inside or outside of our properties that are used by all residents, for example lobbies, shared gardens and recycling areas.
+Shared areas are spaces inside or outside our properties that are used by all residents, for example lobbies, shared gardens and recycling areas.